Feelings, relationships and pregnancy

 Many partners want to be present at their baby's birth.
 It can help to find out about your birth options, including where you can give birth.

-You can also read the page on what your birth partner can do, which gives some suggestions for ways partners can help and what it can mean for them to share this experience.
+You can also read the page on what your birth partner can do to support you, which suggests some ways your partner can help and what it can mean for them to share this experience.

-It may be that you don't have a partner during this pregnancy, and you need extra support from family or friends.
-You may wish to talk to your midwife about some of the services that are available.
+It may be that you do not have a partner during this pregnancy, and you need extra support from family or friends.
+You may wish to talk to a midwife about some of the services that are available.

 Family and friends

-Pregnancy is a special time for you and your partner, and there may be lots of other people who are interested in your baby, such as your parents, sisters, brothers and friends.
+Pregnancy is a special time for you and your partner, and there may be lots of other people around to support you, such as your parents, sisters, brothers and friends.

-People can offer a great deal of help in all sorts of ways, and you'll probably be glad of their interest and support.
-But sometimes it can feel as if they're taking over.
+People can offer help in all sorts of ways, and you'll probably be glad to have their support.
+But sometimes it can feel like they're taking over.

-Find out more about your relationships after the birth.
+Find out more about your relationships after having a baby.

 Having a baby if you're on your own

-Sorting out problems, whether personal or medical, is often difficult when you're by yourself.
-It's better to find someone to talk to rather than let things get you down.
+Making decisions, whether personal or medical, can be difficult when you're by yourself.
+If you're struggling, it's better to find someone to talk to rather than letting problems make you feel down.

 Meet other single parents